GitofTruth/got/README.md

-# GoT
+# GoT Chaincode
-A peer-to-peer version control system.
+Git of truth is a peer-to-peer git-based version control system over blockchain.

+This repo is for the chaincode (smartcontract) of Git of Truth.